My Homemade Hummus Recipe

 • Smash it all together in the mini food processor

-• Through a fine-mesh strainer, pure the mix into a container, and use a spoon to smash the garlic through the strainer.
+• Through a fine-mesh strainer, pure the mix into a container, and use a spoon to smash the garlic through the fine strainer.

 fine mesh strainer